NathanMerrett/Tria/mobile/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+## Backend & Auth

+This app uses Supabase for authentication and backend services.

+- **Configuration**: Authenticated sessions are persisted using `AsyncStorage`.
+This means you will remain logged in across app restarts until you explicitly sign out or the token expires.
+- **Setup**: The Supabase client is initialized in `lib/supabase.ts`.

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: